sthopia/rd-crafting/readme.md

 ## rd-crafting
-crafting with succesrate which causes it to explosion you can edit it in config.lua
+crafting with succesrate which causes it to explosion you can edit it in config.lua.
 ![ShowCase](https://imgur.com/pnZdRJY)

 ## Requirements